Division of Systems Biomedicine and Pharmacology

-Welcome to the Cluster of Systems Pharmacology, which combines the divisions Pharmacology (Dr. Liesbeth de Lange, Prof. Van der Graaf (extraordinary), Prof. Knibbe and Prof. Danhof) and Analytical Biosciences (Prof. Hankemeier, Prof. Van der Greef).
+Welcome to the division of Systems Biomedicine and Pharmacology, which combines the former divisions Pharmacology (Dr. Liesbeth de Lange, Prof. Van der Graaf (extraordinary), Prof. Knibbe and Prof. Danhof) and Analytical Biosciences (Prof. Hankemeier, Prof. Van der Greef).

 Previously, medical treatments and drugs were designed for an "average patient".
 This may provide success for some patients, but not for others.
 Today, the importance to step away from a "one-size-fits-all" approach however, has become clear.
 And we aim for a much more effective approach that takes into account the differences between individuals, their genes, environments, lifestyles, all of which also influences their individual responses to treatment.